sakshamsingh01/Pygeclip/README.md

 <h2>Description</h2>
 Pageclip provides seamless integeration for static html forms.
-The data is easily collected and managed on the Pageclip serve.
+The data is easily collected and managed on the Pageclip server.
 They also provide a REST API for retrieval of the data in JSON and CSV format.